Abducted Teen Elizabeth Thomas Now Missing For Nine Days, New Details Emerge

 Neither has been seen since, despite an exhaustive police and TBI investigation.

 After Elizabeth was allegedly abducted, the Culleoka Unit School officially fired Cummins.
 Sometime between March 14 and 21, Elizabeth’s Instagram account was changed to indicate that she is now a “wife.”
-As Alabama.com reports, Tad Cummins allegedly used used his personal computer to search the term “teen marriage” before Elizabeth was abducted.
+As Alabama.com reports, Tad Cummins allegedly used his personal computer to search the term “teen marriage” before Elizabeth was abducted.
 At this point, it is unknown who made the change to Thomas’ Instagram profile.

 NEW PICTURE: Here's the last known photograph of Elizabeth Thomas prior to her alleged kidnapping.
 Spot her?
 1-800-TBI-FIND! #TNAMBERAlert pic.twitter.com/5hInjYHU5d